anaseto/harmonist/README.md

 You can build a native ASCII version from source by using this command:

-+ `go get -u git.tuxfamily.org/boohu/boohu.git`.
++ `go get -u git.tuxfamily.org/harmonist/harmonist.git`.

-The `boohu` command should now be available (you may have to rename it to remove the `.git` suffix).
+The `harmonist` command should now be available (you may have to rename it to remove the `.git` suffix).

 The only dependency outside of the go standard library is the lightweight